“Eventually, I think Chicago will be the most beautiful great city left in the world.”

 Okay, so here’s the hard part, recommending lunch and dinner places because I have so many.
 I’ve tried to narrow it down based on neighborhood.

-River North: GT Fish & Oyster (they also have a great brunch) Siena Tavern (love the lobster roll), and The Boarding House (beautifully decorated with really good food).
+River North: GT Fish & Oyster (they also have a great brunch); Siena Tavern (love the lobster roll), and The Boarding House (beautifully decorated with really good food); Tanta (for good Peruvian food).
 For some good Instagram photo ops, check out The Hampton Social.

 Old Town: Topo Gigio (my favorite Italian restaurant in the city).